pivotal/docs-platform-automation/docs/tasks.md

 {% code_snippet 'tasks', 'apply-changes', 'Task' %}
 {% code_snippet 'tasks', 'apply-changes-script', 'Implementation' %}
-{% code_snippet 'examples', 'apply-changes-usage', 'Usage' %}
+{% code_snippet 'reference', 'apply-changes-usage', 'Usage' %}

 ### apply-director-changes
 `apply-changes` can also be used to trigger an install for just the BOSH Director